-We are currently evaluating ARGX-113 in a Phase 2 clinical trial in patients with MG, and we plan to initiate a Phase 2 clinical trial in patients with ITP in March 2017.
+We are currently evaluating ARGX-113 in two Phase 2 clinical trials in patients with MG and in patients with ITP, respectively.
 We expect to report topline data from these clinical trials in the second half of 2018.
 Following the conclusion of these Phase 2 clinical trials, we plan to prioritize MG and ITP and prepare to conduct a pivotal clinical trial in one or both of the indications.
 In addition to the current intravenous formulation of ARGX-113, we are also developing a subcutaneous formulation designed to make ARGX-113 accessible to larger patient populations including patients requiring chronic therapy, potentially outside of the hospital setting.
 We plan to initiate a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation of ARGX-113 in the second half of 2017.